Brand Names: Lovenox

-Enoxaparin may also be used for other purposes not listed in this medication guide.
+Enoxaparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of enoxaparin (Lovenox)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; itching or burning skin; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; itching or burning skin; difficult breathing; swelling of your face, lips, tongue, or throat.

-- unusual bleeding (nose, mouth, vagina, or rectum), bleeding from wounds or needle injections, any bleeding that will not stop;
+- unusual bleeding, or any bleeding that will not stop;

-- easy bruising, purple or red pinpoint spots under your skin;
+- easy bruising, purple or red spots under your skin;

 - nausea, diarrhea;

-- mild pain, irritation, redness, or swelling where the medicine was injected.
+- pain, bruising, redness, or irritation where the medicine was injected.